 The foundational argument is that if semiosis is a morally-relevant capacity, and if all living systems are semiotic, then biosemiosis can serve as the basis for justifying the attribution of moral status to humans, to animals, and in a larger perspective to all living beings.
 Biosemiotic ethics opens the road towards a non-functional ecological perspective that doesn't reduce other beings and ecosystems to their usefulness for human existence.

 The issue has been guest-edited and prefaced by Morten Tønnessen, Jonathan Beever and Yogi Hale Hendlin, and contains original research articles in English and German by John Deely, Andreas Weber, Hans Werner Ingensiep, Jessica Ullrich, Konrad Ott, Gerald Ostdiek, and by the guest editors, as well as an interview with the legendary pioneer of the field, Wendy Wheeler.
 The table of contents as well as the abstracts of all articles are available online.

-[May 2015:] My new article on the anti-semiotic movement in parts of philosophy (especially phenomenology), aesthetics, and image studies.
+[May 2015:] Now online: my thoughts on the anti-semiotic movement in parts of philosophy (especially phenomenology), aesthetics, and image studies.
 I look at the arguments, show how semiotics can learn from them, and demonstrate connections of the anti-semiotic movement with trends against analytical and scientific approaches in the humanities.